olucasferreira/olucasferreira/README.md

 # Welcome to My Profile! 👋

-I'm a dedicated AI Engineer/Data Scientist from Brazil, currently working as a Data Scientist at Portal Telemedicina.
+I'm Lucas, an AI Engineer/Data Scientist from Brazil, currently working as a Data Scientist at Portal Telemedicina.
 I specialize in artificial intelligence within the healthcare sector and have a proven track record of scoping and developing innovative AI solutions, staying abreast of the latest developments in the AI landscape.

 ## ✨ Professional Highlights